Managing Your Legal Costs

 Make sure you have a support system in place

-It is critical that you have a support system in place when going through a Divorce or any other type of family legal dispute.
-Whether this is family, friends, a counsellor or a Divorce Coach, you will need someone to talk to, to commiserate with, to vent, to cry, to rage!
+Whether this is family, friends, a counsellor, or a Divorce Coach, you will need someone to talk to, to commiserate with, to vent, to cry, to rage!
 Your lawyer is an expensive option.
-Obviously much more cost-effective options include a counsellor or Divorce Coach.

 Brown Law Group is pleased to offer the option of Limited Scope Retainers in appropriate cases.
 Limited Scope Retainers help to make legal services more affordable for individuals who may not otherwise be in a position to hire a lawyer to handle their entire Family Law matter.
 Under a Limited Scope Retainer, you hire a lawyer to help you with a specific task, such as preparing an affidavit, preparing a settlement offer, or writing a legal argument.
 Limited Scope Retainers are appropriate in some, but not all matters.
 To inquire about whether a Limited Scope Retainer is appropriate for you, please contact our office to book a consultation.

-Please contact Legal Aid Alberta directly to determine your eligibility for assistance. www.legalaid.ab.ca
+Please contact Legal Aid Alberta directly to determine your eligibility for assistance at www.legalaid.ab.ca.

 Alternatively, you may contact us directly to arrange an in-person consultation to determine whether we would be prepared to take on your case on a Legal Aid Certificate.
 Please note that our policy on consultations applies regardless of an eventual Legal Aid Certificate.